rajprins/mule-docker/mule3/EE-license/README.md

 # Docker Image packaging for [Mule](https://www.mulesoft.com/platform/mule) EE runtime engine with license

-##### Note: A valid Mule EE license file (mule-ee-license.lic) is required.
+##### Note: A valid Mule EE license file (license.lic) is required.
 Do not attempt to start the container without providing a license file.
-Before building the image, Put your license file (mule-ee-license.lic) in the resources folder (see Step 2).
+Before building the image, Put your license file (license.lic) in the resources folder (see Step 2).

 ## Getting started
 ###### Step 1: Obtain Docker image files